 The technical specifications such as measurements and the fit of your dresses are an essential part of the production process.
 This information is sent to your chosen dress manufacturer to ensure your designs are produced correctly.

-Dress manufacturers tend to work from a basic “block” pattern in, say, a size 10 and alter to suit your design.
-There can be up to 30 measurements for dressmaking, but it starts with the standard fit measurements of bust, waist and hip.
-This information alongside nape to waist and waist to length measurements help to develop the proportions for a dress.
+Dress manufacturers generally work from a basic ‘block’ pattern.
+This starts with a standard fit measurement of bust, waist and hip.
+There may be up to 30 measurements for dressmaking, and this information alongside nape to waist and waist to length measurements help to develop the proportions for a dress

 Other important specifications include chest, above the bust and around the back, and underneath the arms.
 You will also need armhole measurements for comfort, and if the dresses have sleeves, then sleeve length is important too.